The Conifers

 We want to realise a full production of The Conifers and would love to talk to producers and presenters – please get in touch if you're interested.
 The Conifers speaks to both current and timeless issues and, as a chamber piece, requires modest resources.

 Many of these qualities can be seen in the full recording of the showcase at Snape Maltings, below.
+A perusal score of the completed sections of the opera is available here.

 About us